alexandrecuer/smartgrid/Themis/install_Themis.md

 ## install the themis softwares

-The themis tools are developped on the basis of the emoncms écosystème
+The themis tools are developped on the basis of the emoncms ecosystem

 They consist of :
-- a vizualisation tool for creating psychometric diagram
+- a vizualisation tool for creating psychometric diagrams
-- an algorithm dedicated to the calculation of infiltration lisses on a building
+- an algorithm dedicated to the calculation of infiltration losses on a building

 install the scripts